Credit Agricole shares slump to all-time low on Greece

 Credit Agricole injected roughly 2 billion euros into Emporiki in early January.
 Chief Executive Jean-Paul Chifflet said in February the bank was looking to cut its funding exposure to the bank by a variety of means including access to central bank funding.

-Credit Agricole said in March that Emporiki would take new hits on loans to state-controlled entities to whom private creditors extended the same debt forgiveness as on Greek sovereign bonds, as part of a 130 billion euro (105.51 billion pounds) bailout.
+Credit Agricole said in March that Emporiki would take new hits on loans to state-controlled entities to whom private creditors extended the same debt forgiveness as on Greek sovereign bonds, as part of a 130 billion euro ($170.48 billion)bailout.

 France's largest cooperative bank is slated to report a sharp drop in first-quarter earnings on Friday even after a 550 million euro gain as a result of two offers to buy back subordinated debt launched in January.